avanderw/avanderw.github.io/index.md

 ```
 ## Core values & beliefs

-What are some of your most important core values?
+### Values

+- Open-mindedness
+- Honesty
+- Efficiency
+- Courage
+- Challenge

+### Beliefs

 What do you believe in?
 What do you stand for?
 What do you stand against?

 ## Your brand vision